 Fifteen years of research by the USDA indicates that the chemical glyphosate, the key ingredient in RoundUp herbicide which is genetically engineered into, and heavily sprayed onto all GMO crops, could be causing fungal root disease resulting in detrimental impacts to the root structure of plants, said Bob Kremer, a microbiologist with the U.S. Department of Agriculture’s Agricultural Research Service.

-Recent studies have shown that soil biology is negatively impacted when it’s used to grow GMO crops, as reported in the October 2009 issue of The European Journal of Agronomy.
+Studies have also shown that soil biology is negatively impacted when it’s used to grow GMO crops, as reported in the October 2009 issue of The European Journal of Agronomy.

 And once it’s in the soil, it gets into our water.
 The increased use of herbicides (including older, more toxic chemical “cocktails” to combat superweeds) is leaching through the soil into the groundwater supplies (NIH study from March 2012) beneath “America’s breadbasket,” where it’s drawn back up as drinking water and crop irrigation via wells.